Heartworm Disease in Cats

 That mosquito buzzing in your ear at night can drive you a little bit mad.
 But it can have far more serious consequences for your cat.
 Though cats are less likely than dogs to get heartworm disease, it does happen.
 Mosquitoes can carry heartworm larvae, and a bite from an infected insect could mean heartworm disease for your cat down the line.
 A cat might not show any signs of infection, or he or she might vomit, cough, or have a hard time breathing.
 Unlike for dogs, there is no treatment for heartworm disease in cats, and prevention through oral or topical drugs is the best bet.

-Despite the fact that heartworm disease is virtually 100 percent preventable, many cats are diagnosed with it each year.
+Despite the fact that heartworm disease is preventable, many cats are diagnosed with it each year.
 Although cats are considered resistant to heartworms and can often fight off an infection on their own, heartworm disease can still be a serious health problem for cats, resulting in significant illness and even death.
 Keeping a cat indoors does not prevent infection.
-Multiple studies have shown that more than 25 percent of heartworm-infected cats live indoors exclusively.
+Studies have shown that more than 25 percent of heartworm-infected cats live indoors exclusively.

 The American Heartworm Society (AHS) estimates that one million dogs in the United States have heartworm disease today, and that this number may be rising.
 Wherever dogs are infected studies have shown that cats are likely to be infected, too, though at a reduced rate.

 Some cats with heartworm disease never show any signs.
-When present, the symptoms of heartworm infection in cats can be confused with symptoms of many other diseases, including feline asthma.
+When present, the signs of heartworm infection in cats can be confused with those of many other diseases, including feline asthma.
 Affected cats may vomit, cough, and have difficulty breathing.
 This condition is called heartworm-associated respiratory disease (HARD).

 Sometimes, the only sign of heartworm infection in cats is sudden death.